CSE512-15S/a3-yx1992-Heyl-xiaoyiz/README.md

 Map: The data set contains countries' GDP information from 1960 to 2013, in order to show the GDP info for different countries a world map is a good choice, so GDP info can be mapped to each countries.
 Map also contains geography information, users can see the economy development differences between different continents or different areas, either close to the sea or in the middle of the main land.

-Color: The GDP values vary from less than 1 billion to more than 100,000 billion, so we seperate GDP into 12 different ranges and us Sequential color scale to encode this quantitative data info.
-To avoid the color distraction of the data visualization we choose one contarin hue, and vary luminance to represent the data.
-Darker color means higher GDP, ligher color means lower GDP, so users can see the increasment as the time goes on.
+Color: The GDP values vary from less than 1 billion to more than 100,000 billion, so we separate GDP into 12 different ranges and us Sequential color scale to encode this quantitative data info.
+To avoid the color distraction of the data visualization we choose one constrained hue, and vary luminance to represent the data.
+Darker color means higher GDP, lighter color means lower GDP, so users can see the increment as the time goes on.
 For color harmony we choose light orange-red, so it won't be too bright and match the whole page design.
-Color encoding info are labeled on the left bottom to allow user kown the representation of each color.
+Color encoding info are labeled on the left bottom to allow user known the representation of each color.
 When mouse over each country we choose to use more brighter orange color to highlight the country to bring more attention to the users.

 Space: There is a title and brief introduction on the top of our data visualization to give user a brief introduction about what this software about and how to use it.
 Following the introduction, there is the interactive part with a slider on the top, it brings user attention to play with it.
 Underneath the slider bar we list the years, so when user sliding the slider or using auto play, we will know which year the map showing.
 Map is the major data visualization part, so we set it large but can be fit into a normal laptop screen, so user can view the whole map without scrolling up and down.
 On the left bottom there is a color encode information, if user wants to know the detail they can view the information there.
 When hovering over the country, a detail popover window shows up with country's name and DGP data, it shows nearby the mouse which allows user view the mouse movement and these data at the same time.

 Interaction:

 Slider: Sliding the slider block or using auto play mode user can view each years' world GDP map from 1960 to 2013.
-This allows user to either view perticular year they interested to view the economy development changes over the years.
+This allows user to either view particular year they interested to view the economy development changes over the years.

-Selection: When hovering over a country on the map that country will be hightlighted and country's name and its GDP detail will popover.
+Selection: When hovering over a country on the map that country will be highlighted and country's name and its GDP detail will popover.
 This give more detail information for the users who wants to learn more about specific country or GDP amount.

 ## Running Instructions